The documentation in this chapter is for editors, encoders, and anthology leads adding

 Do not capitalize the file extension.
 Note that LEMDO has documented protocols for

-how to name files; see Practice: Naming Image Files.
+how to name files; see Practice: Name Image Files.

 You do not need to include the full path of the image location in the